 Wellbeing & Personal Development

-Solihull School is excited to be able to reveal the new WBPD Curriculum, designed to ensure that mental health and wellbeing, PSHEE (Physical, Social, Health and Economic Education), and RSE (Relationships and Sex Education) are afforded the time and importance needed to cradle a safe and healthy learning career for all pupils.
+Solihull School's WPD Curriculum is designed to ensure that mental health and wellbeing, PSHEE (Physical, Social, Health and Economic Education), and RSE (Relationships and Sex Education) are afforded the time and importance needed to cradle a safe and healthy learning career for all pupils.
 This initial year brings together the excellent foundation work on growth mindset and resilience taught in the Junior School and the ASPire and Enrichment programmes in the Sixth Form by creating a curriculum for all pupils from IIIrds through to UVth.
-This means that every child will have a WBPD lesson every week.
+This means that every child will have a WPD lesson every week.

 The Headmaster and the Senior Leadership Team have consistently provisioned for wellbeing and mental health, recognising that long-term academic and personal success are only possible from a foundation of resiliency, self-confidence, social and personal awareness and emotional intelligence.
 Importantly, this curriculum is designed to ensure awareness about vulnerabilities and risks for all of us and to upskill earlier in life so that early intervention is more readily achieved.
 The curriculum we have devised for this launch year is a blended design drawing from the latest in effective PSHEE and Mental Health initiatives and incorporating Mindfulness in Schools Project, the University of Pennsylvania’s Resiliency/How to Thrive Programme and the University of Birmingham’s Jubilee Centre’s Character Development Training.
 Given that in 2019 all schools will be obligated to teach all students about RSE and from 2020 Mental Health, we are really pleased to be so ahead of the game.
 It means that pupils here can have consistent, applied, and well thought out ‘learning for life’ experiences that will help them to get through the ebb and flow of growing up, and move into adulthood more roundly prepared for life.

-Most of the lessons will be run from the new WBPD ‘Hub in Development’ GH1 in the George Hill Building.
-Pupils will have their own workbooks for personal reflection and elements of out of subject activities.
-In addition, online resources and an e-Portfolio for WBPD are being constructed for launch in September 2019.
+Most of the lessons are run from the WPD ‘Hub in Development’ GH1 in the George Hill Building.
+Pupils have their own workbooks for personal reflection and elements of out of subject activities.
+In addition, online resources and an e-Portfolio for WPD are under construction.

 Stretch & Challenge